mljar/mljar-supervised/docs/docs/index.md

 The `mljar-supervised` package is designed to save time for a data scientist :sunglasses:.
 It abstracts the common way to preprocess the data, construct machine learning models, and perform hyper-parameter tuning to find the best model :trophy:.
 It is no black-box as you can see exactly how the ML pipeline is constructed (with a detailed Markdown report for each ML model).

+If you want to understand what happens to raw input data before training, see [Preprocessing](features/preprocessing.md).

 The `mljar-supervised` will help you with:

 - explaining and understanding your data,